bluerobotics/bluerobotics.github.io/brov2/specifications.md

 ## Features

-- Live 1080p HD Video (with Advanced Electronics Package, 200 ms latency)
+- Live 1080p HD video
-- Highly Maneuverable Vectored Thruster Configuration
+- Highly maneuverable vectored thruster configuration
-- Stable and Optimized for Inspection- and Research-class Missions
+- Stable and optimized for inspection- and research-class missions
-- Easy to Use, Cross-platform User Interface
+- Easy to use, cross-platform user interface
-- Highly Expandable with Three Free Cable Penetrators
+- Highly expandable with three free cable penetrators
-- Standard 100m Depth Rating and Up to 300m Tether Available
+- Standard 100m depth rating and up to 300m tether available
-- 6 T200 Thrusters and Basic ESCs for the Best Thrust-to-Weight Ratio in its Class
+- 6 T200 Thrusters and Basic ESCs for the best thrust-to-weight ratio in its class
-- Battery powered With Quick-Swappable Batteries for Long Missions
+- Battery powered with quick-swappable batteries for long missions

 ## What's Included

 The kit arrives almost-ready-to-dive with pre-built subassemblies.
-The expected build time is 2-4 hours to operation depending on experience.
+The expected build time is 1.5-3 hours to operation depending on experience.

 Here is the [Bill of Materials](/brov2/assembly/#whats-included) for the _BlueROV2_ kit.